It’s Official: The Stetson 150 Project Uncovers History

 Also, did you know that a large wooden World War II memorial plaque hangs in Elizabeth Hall, placed on a hallway wall in 1945 to honor the students and faculty who left Stetson to answer the call to fight?
 As a result, the Stetson Veterans Database was recently created and is available for anyone to use.

-Those are just two of many questions answered in Stetson 150 Project — a student-driven effort to explore the university’s hidden history.
+Those are just two of many questions answered in the Stetson 150 Project — a student-driven effort to explore the university’s hidden history.

 The project is now live online and with plans to continue.

 “This is the result of a year of research, writing, oral histories, thinking about how to present history publicly and, finally, designing a website,” said Professor of History Mayhill Fowler, PhD, faculty advisor on the project.
-“It’s precisely what we want with Hatter Ready.
+“This gives students the ability to do ‘real’ history, which can never be accomplished in one semester’s research paper.
+All of their work changed and shifted over the year of long-form research.
+It’s how we work as professional historians.
+And it’s precisely what we want with Hatter Ready.
 The students have learned so much, and have gained skills they will use in their careers — both want to go into library and archives work.”

 In 2033, Stetson will celebrate its 150th anniversary.
 As a part of that celebration, the Department of History teamed up with the duPont-Ball Library to tell uncommon stories.
 Going forward, each semester a small group of students will research any topic of the university’s past and tell that story.
 The Omeka site (free, flexible and open-source online platform), built with the help of the library, will house the evolving collection of oral histories, archival documents and articles.

-Plans for the future?
+Stetson 150 Project plans for the future?
 The hope is that during Homecoming this fall, Oct.
 16-18, alumni will contribute more oral histories of their time at Stetson, as new students become involved under the direction of incoming faculty advisor Jacob Walters, PhD.

 Editor’s note: This story is an update from Uncovering History for the Stetson 150 Project, Oct.
 30, 2025.